-Ask students to think about what might happen if the environment a mouse pup was born in suddenly changed.
-For example, what might happen if a prolonged drought struck an area that was normally wet and lush with vegetation?
+(To transition to the associated activity...)
+Ask students to think about what might happen if the environment in which a mouse pup was born suddenly changed.
+For example, what might happen if a prolonged drought struck an area that was usually wet and lush with vegetation?
 Would all the mice die?
-Could they move to a new area several hundred miles away and out of the drought?
-Let students think about these questions, and some may want to share their ideas.
-However, instead of commenting on their responses, tell students that they will conduct an activity so that they can see for themselves what might happen in such a scenario.
+Could they move to a new area hundreds of miles away to get out of the drought?
+Let students think about these questions, and ask some to share their ideas.
+Instead of commenting on their responses, tell students that they will conduct an activity in order to see for themselves what might happen in such a scenario.

-Ask students to define: 1) biodiversityy and 2) adaptation.
+Ask students to define: 1) biodiversity and 2) adaptation.

 ContributorsMary R. Hebrank, project and lesson/activity consultant